 To make sure everyone gets the most out of the conversation, line managers should read the feedback beforehand and see if they can identify any recurring issues or praises – that way they can incorporate it into their own feedback, instead of addressing each point one by one.

-It’ll also be a great way to have a conversation review that feels complete to the team member and where you can set an action plan they’ll need to work on.
+It’ll also be a great way to have a conversation review that feels complete to the team member and where you can set a professional development action plan they’ll need to work on.

 Monitor success and keep iterating on 360-degree reviews